mehtaaashi05/mgt3745-hw1/PROBLEM.md

 **The tool I already assumed: the organization directory**

 **What would have to be true for it to be justified: For this tool to be justified, the problem would need to be about information gap.
-It would also require that once the interns had the information, they would be comfortable acting on it.**
+It would also require that once the interns had the information, they would be able to solve the problem easily.**

 ---

 ## 6. Adequacy Sketch
 `10 pts`

 *Good enough would look like interns having an opportunity to explore different areas of the organization without seeming like they do not like their current role.
-I would know if I have reached it when I feel comfortable reaching out to people in other areas earlier in the internship. *
+I would know if I have reached it when I feel comfortable having conversations about wanting to explore other parts of the bank with my team without being nervous. *

 ---